skaltman/sfquickstarts-posit/analyze_data_with_r_using_posit_workbench_and_snowflake.md

 ### Filter ages

 For now, we'll focus on just patients younger than 50.
-We also reduce the data to just the columns we are interested in.
+We also reduce the data to just the columns we're interested in.

 ```r
 heart_failure <-